emqx/emqx-docs/en_US/deploy/tune.md

 ### emqx.service

-Set the maximum number of file handles for emqx service in e.g. one of below paths depending on which linux distribution is in use.
+Set the maximum number of file handles for emqx service in one of below paths depending on which linux distribution is in use.

 - `/usr/lib/systemd/system/emqx.service`